Farringdon, Sunderland: The modern housing estate

 The manor and farm existed on the land until the 20th century.
 In 1950, Sunderland authorities purchased 208.69 acre and set out plans for the creation of a new estate consisting of over 1,400 houses, creating today's Farringdon.
 The last private owners of the estate were Robert Moorhead and George Lee, who were publicly critical of the pace at which the land was acquired and developed.
 Herrington Parish Council also resisted the estate, lodging protests with Durham County Planners.

 By the end of the century, many of the homes on the estate had been privately purchased through the Right to Buy scheme.
 In 1998, Sunderland City Council proposed the creation of Farringdon Country Park, a designated recreational and conservation space neighbouring the suburb.

+Transport

 Education

 Farringdon is home to two schools.
 A large secondary school (Farringdon Community Academy) which serves a catchment area also consisting of Doxford Park, East Herrington and New Silksworth as well as a primary school (Farringdon Primary School).